Top 5 Best Cordless Framing Nailers 2021

 ✔ Perfect Kit for the Weekend DIYer

-✔ Sequential or Bump Modes
+✔ Sequential or Bump Firing Modes

 ✔ Uses 21-Degree Plastic Collated Stick Framing Nails